BogdanRivera/BogdanRivera/README.md

 <p align="left">Hi 👋!
-My name is Bogdan, I'm mexican and I'm a Mechatronics Engineer, Data Scientist and Python developer.
+My name is Bogdan, I'm mexican and I'm a Mechatronics Engineer, Data Scientist and Software developer.
 My hobbies are playing the saxophone and write music.
 I am looking for a job and collaboration projects where I can apply my knowledge of database development and management to develop myself professionally as a data scientist, data engineer or software developer.</p>

+Visit my online resume [here](https://bogdanrivera.github.io/curriculumBogdan/).

 ###